-Call the hotline if you want help creating or thinking through a plan.
+Call the helpline if you want help creating or thinking through a plan.
 Here are some ideas that others have used to get and stay safe.
 Call us to talk about how they might work for you, or what other ideas we might have.
 Remember, we’re always here to help.

 If you’re thinking about leaving, consider doing these things:

 - Think about how you will leave.
 Will you have to leave suddenly, or do you think you’ll have time to pack and make arrangements?
 Do you need to think about both plans?

 - Call the Partners for Peace helpline to talk about your safety plan and find out what services and shelter we offer.
 Keep the helpline number with you.

 - Make arrangements for a safe place to go and stay.

 - Leave money, extra car and house keys, copies of important documents (birth certificates, social security cards, photo ID, driver’s license and registration, children’s immunization records), important medications, and extra clothing with someone you trust.
 If you have to leave suddenly, you may not have time to gather these things.

 - Open a savings account in your name only.
 If it is safe to do so, see if your employer offers direct deposit, so your paycheck can go right into your account.

 You should know the answers to these questions: